devon-ge/PHBS_MLF_2018/README.md

 # Grayscale image colorization

 Course project of [Machine Learning for Finance](https://github.com/PHBS/2018.M1.MLF) at [PHBS](http://english.phbs.pku.edu.cn/).
-This project aims to realize automatic colorization of grayscale images.
-The repository is where we develop algorithms.
+This project uses convolutional neural network (CNN) to colorize grayscale images.
+The repository is where we develop model and present briefly the result.
 We welcome contributions if you are interested in our project.
 For example, you can:

 * [Submit bugs or issues](https://github.com/devon-ge/PHBS_MLF_2018/issues) to improve the performance of our model.